Phone: +65 6799 5105

 Corporate Entrepreneurship, Strategic Management, Global Strategy

 Ji-Yub (Jay) Kim is an Associate Professor of Entrepreneurship and Family Enterprise at INSEAD.
 A native of South Korea, Jay received his bachelor’s degree from Yonsei University in Seoul, South Korea.
-He earned his PhD in strategic management and organisation theory at the Graduate School of Business, University of Wisconsin at Madison.
-He also holds an MBA from Ross School of Business, University of Michigan at Ann Arbor.
+He earned his PhD in Strategic Management and organisation theory from the Wisconsin School of Business at the University of Wisconsin–Madison.
+He also holds an MBA from the Ross School of Business, University of Michigan.

-He teaches a broad range of strategy and organization topics, including competitive strategy, value innovation, corporate entrepreneurship, and mergers and acquisitions.
-He has directed and taught for executive development programmes for a number of companies, including OCBC, Nike, Borouge, Permatabank, Pertamina, SK Corp., Hana Financial Group, Mitsubishi, Novartis, SWIRE, and IBM.
-He received the Executive Education Teaching Award in 2015.
+He teaches a broad range of strategy and organisation topics including competitive strategy, value innovation, corporate entrepreneurship, and mergers and acquisitions.
+He has directed and taught in the Executive Education programmes for a number of companies including OCBC, Nike, Borouge, Permatabank, Pertamina, SK Corp., Hana Financial Group, Mitsubishi, Novartis, SWIRE, and IBM.
+In 2015, he received the Executive Education Teaching Award.

-Prior to joining INSEAD, Jay was an assistant professor in management and organisation at Marshall School of Business in University of Southern California, where he was honoured to receive several teaching awards, including Golden Apple Teaching Award for Business Core and Evan C. Thompson Faculty Teaching and Learning Innovation Award.
+Prior to joining INSEAD, Jay was an assistant professor of management and organisation at the Marshall School of Business at the University of Southern California, where he was honoured to receive several teaching awards including Golden Apple Teaching Award for Business Core and Evan C. Thompson Faculty Teaching and Learning Innovation Award.